Ohio executed a prisoner for the first time in three years

 The execution was witnessed by Sheila Marie's half-sister and two other relatives.
 The little girl's mother, Fae Evans, was sentenced to 13 years in prison for involuntary manslaughter and died of cancer in 2008.
 Phillips' brother was also present, and the execution was briefly delayed so they could meet.

-Ohio's last execution was in January 2014 when murderer Dennis McGuire took more than 25 minutes to die — gasping and heaving, according to witnesses — after being given an untested combination of drugs.
+Ohio's last execution was in January 2014 when murderer Dennis McGuire appeared to struggle for breath and took far longer to die than usual after being given an untested combination of drugs.

 An appeals court overturned that decision, and the U.S. Supreme Court turned down Phillips' request for a stay of execution late Tuesday, paving the way for his lethal injection hours later.